davidxmoody/davidxmoody.com/src/posts/2014-09-25-the-growth-mindset-applied-to-my-life-part-2.md

 One night when I couldn't sleep, I started reading a tutorial on Bash scripting.
 I was inexperienced with the Linux command line and I was very *curious* about how to use it properly.
 That curiosity drove me to learn everything I could about Bash.
 I started playing around.
 I created scripts for doing all kinds of things.
 It was a lot of fun.
 I also started using Vim as my text editor.
 It was hard to learn but I knew it would be worth it.

 At some point, I realised that Bash wasn't suitable for everything.
 I switched my attention to Python.
 I practised on [Project Euler](https://projecteuler.net/) problems.
-I also started work on a command line program for organising my personal diary.
-I plan to write a full post about my diary project later.
-For now, I'll just say that it was a pretty significant project for me.
+I also started work on a [command line program for organising my personal diary](/lessons-learned-from-a-three-year-programming-project-part-1/).
+It was a pretty significant project for me.
 It has over 300 commits and has taken me many hundreds of hours.
-I have re-written it several times over.
-I feel I learned more about software development from that project than anything else before it.
+I feel that it taught me more about software development than any project before it.

 All of the above are what I like to think of as **natural growth**.
 I was very *curious* about these things and that caused me to explore and learn on my own.
 I feel it also led me to develop a sort of *unconscious growth mindset*.
 I became very familiar with learning about new technologies.
 I accepted that I could probably learn anything with enough time and effort.
 However, I most definitely still had a fixed mindset in many areas.